Skip to main content

 Platform / DistributorAI Narration AcceptedNotes

-The pattern is consistent: most major aggregators and direct-upload platforms accept AI-produced audiobooks with a disclosure requirement, and ACX's open submission path is the notable holdout.
+The pattern is consistent but not simple: standard ACX open submission is the notable hard no for third-party AI uploads, while several direct-upload and aggregator routes accept AI-produced audiobooks with disclosure, provider limits, or retailer-by-retailer gating.
 Individual retailers inside an aggregator's network may apply their own AI policies on top, so confirm per-retailer acceptance and disclosure wording at upload.
 Most major retailers have moved to publish formal AI-narration policies rather than ban AI outright — but those policies differ, and the one requirement consistent across them is accurate disclosure.

 File, Metadata, and Cover Requirements